debmhteach/CS3300HW06Rspec/README.md

 4. Don't forget to add `coverage/` dir to your `.gitignore` file;

+5. bundle install

-5. Running `bunlde exec rspec` will generate a coverage report
+6. Running `bunlde exec rspec` will generate a coverage report

 ## Helpful links: